 Download and install DVDFab 13.
 After that, run DVDFab and select Ripper from the menu.

-Insert your Blu-ray into the optical drive, and DVDFab 13 will automatically load the disc.
+Insert your Blu-ray into the optical drive, and DVDFab 13 will automatically load and decrypt the disc.
 If you're working with a Blu-ray ISO file or folder, click + or the +Add Source button to import them, or drag and drop the source anywhere in the main window.

 how to rip hi-fi audio from Blu-ray disc?

-Step 3: Choose a Hi-Fi Audio Profile
+Step 2: Choose a Hi-Fi Audio Profile

 To choose the hi-fi output format, click Choose Other Profile > Format > Hi-Fi Audio.